 Growth is “certainly geared more towards opportunity loans than anything else,” Tabach-Bank said in a phone interview.
-His company operates brick-and-mortar high-end pawn shops in Beverly Hills, Chicago and New York.
+His company operates brick-and-mortar high-end pawn shops in Beverly Hills and New York.
 Business is doing so well that he’s considering opening a fourth location.

 In another sign, Denver-based Luxury Asset Capital said it launched an online version called Lux Exchange in late January and has secured a credit line of $50 million from a family office.

 A big part of the job is “educating the affluent consumer that they have all these assets sitting in their closet,” said Dewey Burke, president and CEO of Luxury Asset Capital.